Classification of E_0--Semigroups by Product Systems: Morita equivalence and representations

 \brem Theorem \ref{Meinvthm} is most probably folklore.
 But we do not know any reference.
 In fact, we used the statement of Theorem \ref{Meinvthm} in the proof of \cite[Corollary 1.11]{MSS06}.
 Since that result is too important for these notes, we decided to include a formal proof of Theorem \ref{Meinvthm} and give also a formal proof of \cite[Corollary 1.11]{MSS06}; see Corollary \ref{Morcor} below. \erem

 \brem The map $u$ in the proof, actually, is what we called a \it{ternary isomorphism} in Abbaspour and Skeide \cite{AbSk07} and the Hilbert modules $N$ and $M^*$ are \it{ternary isomorphic}.
 (We come back to this in Section \ref{terSEC}; see, in particular, Remark \ref{utrem}.)
-The preceding proof is inspired very much by \cite[Theorem 2.1]{AbSk07}, which asserts that a ternary homomorphism between full Hilbert modules induces a homomorphisms between the corresponding \nbd{C^*}algebras.
+The preceding proof is inspired very much by \cite[Theorem 2.1]{AbSk07}, which asserts that a ternary homomorphism between Hilbert modules induces a homomorphism between their range ideals.
 However, it would have been (notationally) more complicated to prove that $u$ is a ternary homomorphism and that the isomorphism $\cA\rightarrow\sK(M)$ induced by \cite[Theorem 2.1]{AbSk07}, is just the canonical map.
 Here, by calculating matrix elements, we take advantage of the fact that both $\cA$ and $\sK(M)$ are represented faithfully as operators on $M$. \erem